 Advising for Mathematics and Statistics

-The Department of Mathematics offers three distinct but overlapping majors:
+The Department of Mathematics and Computer Science offers three distinct majors:

-- Mathematics: for students with an interest in both pure and applied mathematics;
+- Mathematics: for students with an interest in either pure or applied mathematics, or both;

-All three of these majors begin with the calculus sequence (MATH 140, 150, 160) in the first year of study.
+The mathematics and mathematics-economics majors begin with the calculus sequence (MATH 140, 155, 200), the computer science major with MATH 140, 155.
 Here are some guidelines for placement in that sequence (these apply to all students interested in calculus, not just prospective majors):

-- All students intending to enroll in MATH 140, 150, or 160 must take the ALEKS placement assessment covering topics in pre-calculus---a score of at least 75% is required for enrollment.
+- All students intending to enroll in MATH 140 or 155 as their first Lawrence calculus course must take the ALEKS placement assessment covering topics in pre-calculus---a score of at least 75% is required for enrollment.
+Students wishing to take calculus and scoring less than 75% on the ALEKS exam may wish to take Topics in Precalculus (UNIC 175) to learn some pre-calculus topics.
+The department encourages students to take the ALEKS exam before deciding whether to enroll in UNIC 175.

 - Students with no calculus experience or who scored 3 or less on the AB or BC calculus exam should enroll in MATH 140.
-Prospective majors should plan to complete the full calculus sequence during their first year, while students not wanting a full year of calculus are encouraged to enroll in MATH 140 during spring term.
+Prospective majors should plan to complete the full calculus sequence during their first year, while students not wanting a full year of calculus are encouraged to enroll in MATH 140 whenever it is offered.

-- Students who scored a 4 or 5 on the AB exam or a 4 on the BC exam should enroll in MATH 150 during either the fall or winter.
-Prospective majors should plan to take MATH 160 during a later term of their first year.
+- Students who scored a 4 or 5 on the AB exam or a 4 or 5 on the BC exam should enroll in MATH 155 during either the fall or winter.
+Prospective majors should plan to take MATH 200 during a later term of their first year.

 - In general, students who are unsure of their level of preparation should consult with a member of the mathematics department regarding calculus placement.